TatuLund/TwinColSelect/README.md

 ## Release notes

+### Version 1.8.1
+- Fixed css that breaks with Vaadin 14.6.0

+### Version 1.8.0
+- Improved range select & Double click to select, kudos to Michael Thorne for contributions
+- Small fixes

+### Version 1.7.0
+- Made the items look less like conventional checkboxes
+- Added API to customize button icons and captions

 ### Version 1.6.0

 - Add option to configure whether value is reset when filter is changed or not